tl-luca-mazzanti/xunit-sequential-tests/README.md

 # Run xUnit sequential tests across multiple assemblies
+See [this](https://paper.dropbox.com/doc/Spike-Isolate-integration-tests--BVAQmTw~Z51wh1rLpmxwxvy2Ag-NkGJnNABk0xHW7AXFPZHX) document for an in depth analysis of the real use case scenario that lead to that spike.

 ## Main goal
 The goal is to call dotnet test at solution level ( `dotnet test` ) and run tests for each assembly sequentially.